OpenGen/GenTorch/README.md

 Follow instructions at [Installing C++ distributions of PyTorch](https://pytorch.org/cppdocs/installing.html) to install LibTorch, and record the path.

+### Doxygen

+Only required for generating documentation.

 ## Building with cmake

-Currently this project just builds a few executables that run some test code.
+Currently this project builds a static library and a dummy test executable.
-It does not build a library.

-To build, either open the `libgen-experiment-sandbox` directory in a C++ IDE (e.g. [https://www.jetbrains.com/clion/](CLion)) or use `cmake` directly.
+To build, either open the `libgen-experiment` directory in a C++ IDE (e.g. [https://www.jetbrains.com/clion/](CLion)) or use `cmake` directly.
 In either case, you need to add an option `-DCMAKE_PREFIX_PATH=/absolute/path/to/libtorch` when running cmake.

 ```shell